-Top Senate Republican dismisses 'toxic' impeachment case
+Top Republican calls on U.S. Senate to correct 'toxic' impeachment case

 WASHINGTON (Reuters) - The top Republican in the U.S. Senate on Thursday called on his fellow senators to correct what he called the “toxic” impeachment of President Donald Trump, sending the strongest signal yet that lawmakers will not remove Trump from office.

-In a harsh attack on congressional Democrats, Senate Majority Leader Mitch McConnell accused the House of Representatives of succumbing to “transient passions and factionalism” when they voted on Wednesday to impeach Trump on charges of abuse of power and obstruction of Congress.
+In a harsh attack, Senate Majority Leader Mitch McConnell accused the Democratic-dominated House of Representatives of succumbing to “transient passions and factionalism” when it voted on Wednesday to impeach Trump on charges of abuse of power and obstruction of Congress.

 Trump, only the third U.S. president to be impeached, is likely to go on trial in the Senate early in January on the charges related to his attempts to pressure Ukraine to investigate Democratic political foe Joe Biden.